Jaineel-Mamtora/MVVM-Boilerplate/README.md

 ## Flutter Model-View-ViewModel Boilerplate code.

-Clone this repository and get a head start by using all the boilerplate code required for getting started with Flutter!
+Clone this repository and give yourself a head start!
+Use the boilerplate code required for getting started with developing apps in Flutter using MVVM Architecture!

 Feel free to contribute to this repository by raising issues and pull-requests!